There are a number of reasons why your water supply might have a different taste or smell. They have simple explanations and are no cause for alarm.

 Water is classified according to its source.
 Groundwater comes from wells and boreholes underground in chalk or sandstone rock.

 Surface water comes from rivers and reservoirs.
-About 70 per cent of water supplied in our region comes from underground sources.
+About 70% of water supplied in our region comes from underground sources.

 The source of the water will determine the degree of naturally occurring minerals that can give rise to slightly different tastes.